 - Guide Dang It!: The movesets of unlockable characters are not given in the pause menu, forcing you to figure them out on your own.
 Kids Akira and Kids Sarah are simple enough to figure out, given their adult versions' presence; Bean and Bark come from an existing fighting game; and Rent-a-Hero, Siba, and Janet play functionally with some practice, but good luck understanding Hornet or Deku without a FAQ.
 Also, playing as Mr. Meat and the Palm Tree isn't readily obvious.

 - Joke Character: Subverted with the Hornet.
-It seems that the only thing it has going for it is that it's armored like the Vipers.
+At first, it seems that the only thing it has going for it is that it's armored like the Vipers.
 That is, until you remove its armor and unlock its remaining moveset.
+That being said, with its armor removed, it is far more vulnerable to damage.

 - Leitmotif: Rent-A-Hero receives a vocal version of his theme song, titled "Can You Become a Rent-a-Hero for Mankind's Sake?", sung by Takenobu Mitsuyoshi.
 It plays whenever he's fought against in the VF2 Chicago stage.
 The US and European versions got an instrumental version instead.

 - Moveset Clone: And how.
 Most of the new characters have their moves taken from the Vipers.
-Hornet uses Bahn's moveset when his "armor" is removed, Rent-A-Hero has Tokio's moveset when powered up, while Deku, Mr. Meat, the AM2 Palm Tree, and Kumachan have Sanman's moveset.
+Siba and Hornet use Bahn's moveset (the latter when its "armor" is removed), Rent-A-Hero has Tokio's moveset when powered up, while Deku, Mr. Meat, the AM2 Palm Tree, and Kumachan have Sanman's moveset.
 As mentioned below, Janet also carries Aoi's moveset from VF3.

 - Stripperiffic: Grace and Honey wear next to nothing when their armor breaks off.